-You and your family can give your time and talents to those who need it this holiday season.
+Giving your time and talents to those who need it is a great way to spend time together as a family.
 It’s a way to teach your kids that you value community service and that a group of people can accomplish more than one person alone.

 Do a little family brainstorming to settle on the type of project everyone would enjoy.
 If you enjoy being outdoors, you might want to help restore a creek or clean up the beach.
-If it’s snowing outside, cooking and serving dinner at a soup kitchen might be a better option.
+If it’s snowing outside, cooking and serving dinner at a soup kitchen or sorting donations at your local food bank might be a better option.
 Once you settle on an area of interest, check these resources to get started:

 Type your ZIP code in the “search” box and find the food bank nearest you.